With your books and TV programmes, you have become a leading authority on the English language. What sparked your interest in this subject?

 It could be argued that the quality of writing both in novels and in the media is of a higher standard in America than it is in Britain.

 I would say that is true up to a point.
 That’s not to denigrate British writers and publications, but a lot of the writers and publications that excite me are American.
 I was introduced as a teenager to The New Yorker by my grandfather, who had lived in Chicago during the prohibition years and had become a massive Americanophile – if that doesn’t sound too weird.
 I have been reading it now for over 20 years.
 When my copy of The New Yorker turns up, I drop everything in order to devour it.
 I don’t think we have anything like that in Britain.
 That’s partly to do with the demise or decline of print media.
-The New Yorker is very much sticking to the principle that people will pay for quality journalism.
-A lot of journalism in this country and in the US has adopted the reverse approach of becoming more crass almost as a reaction to losing sales, and trying to claw back market share.
-I love the production values of The New Yorker.
-I love the idea that they have fact checkers.
-It’s a very small point, but there is a sense to me that American literary culture is tremendously rich – and you denigrate that at your peril.

 You have touched on this also, but many people make a link between the usage and teaching of English and moral decline and breakdown in society.

 People use complaints about language as a way of addressing delicate issues in an oblique fashion.
-You look pretty ridiculous – in fact you sound a bit like [historian] David Starkey – if you start saying swingeing things about the changing fabric of modern cultural Britain.
+You look pretty ridiculous – in fact you sound a bit like David Starkey – if you start saying swingeing things about the changing fabric of modern cultural Britain.
 But if you talk about the decline of the apostrophe you will immediately have lots of allies.
 So it’s often a way of dealing obliquely with the way that change makes people feel uncomfortable.

 I’m all for people in schools being taught grammar and a concept of how written English ought ideally to be.
 I think you get taught a set of rules and then you learn to abuse them – that’s part of what linguistic facility is.
 It’s about going beyond competence and understanding when you can violate conventions.
 We talk about rules but it really is more sensible to talk about conventions.
 The point is that these things will change.
 Language changes.
 That’s the fundamental fact that language rests upon.
 It would be really weird if language didn’t change, because people and society change.
 But there is this persistent desire to embalm language for all eternity.
 You get that in people, for instance, who say there should be a language academy here [in the UK].